 Workers Comp: What if I can’t return to work?

 Unfortunately, many individuals suffer injuries so bad that they are no longer able to meet the work requirements of their job.
-Sometimes these injured workers are ill informed that their injury is limited to a recovery solely based on the injured body part.
-The insurance company, or its attorney, will try to hurriedly rush an injured worker into a settlement that neither represents the fully injured body part or takes into account their inability to return back to work.
+Sometimes these injured workers are ill-informed that their injury is limited to a recovery solely based on the injured body part.
+The insurance company, or its attorney, will try to hurriedly rush an injured worker into a settlement that neither represents the fully injured body part nor takes into account their inability to return back to work.
 Many injured workers will reluctantly accept a quick settlement only to find out they don’t have a job to be able to return to and can’t support their family.

 Fortunately, the South Carolina Workers Compensation Laws provide a mechanism where injured workers can receive an award to address their inability to return to their job instead of just the injured body part.
 To be eligible for wage loss the worker must be able to demonstrate they meet the necessary elements of a wage loss claim.
 If left to handle these complicated issues by themselves, injured workers may end up without the benefit of the law, or worse miss the requirements to be eligible for wage loss recovery.

 At the Goings Law Firm we routinely assist injured workers to determine if they are eligible for wage loss recovery.
 If you need help with a workers’ compensation injury claim, contact attorney and managing partner Christian E. Boesl.

 Let us help you get the medical treatment you deserve so you can get back to work, or get the money you are entitled to receive if you are unable to return to your job.
 Contact us today for a free consultation about your case.